Goldspear21/QuizApp/README.md

 ---

-Made with 💀, 🎃, and JavaFX.
+Made with 💀, 🎃, and JavaFX and way too much coffee ☕.